renancavalcantercb/healthcheck-cli/README.md

 # HealthCheck CLI

-A powerful command-line tool for monitoring the health of your endpoints with support for HTTP and TCP checks, real-time notifications via email and Discord, and a beautiful terminal UI.
+A powerful command-line tool for monitoring the health of your endpoints with support for HTTP, TCP, and SSL certificate checks, real-time notifications via email and Discord, and a beautiful terminal UI.

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![Go Version](https://img.shields.io/badge/go-1.24.2-blue.svg)